AdobeDocs/experience-platform.en/help/tutorials/data-access.md

 The Secure Spark Data Access SDK is a software development kit that enables reading and writing of datasets from Adobe Experience Platform using Spark.

 **This guide will help you:**
-- Setup your environment and install the correct packages.
+- Set up your environment and install the correct packages.
 - Read from a dataset.
 - Write to a dataset.